Fuel Tech Experts

 Difference between Oilsyn Diesel Power/Race DNA, Oilsyn Hybrogen and Archoil AR6900-D

 Fuel additive science is not definite.
 There are too many influencing factors and different requirements to produce the “ultimate additive” that universally works for all.
 What may work well on one engine does not guarantee success on another.
-This presents the need for different technologies to help match successful functions to the engine, fuel and requirements of the user.
+This presents the need for different technologies to help match successful functions to the engine, fuel, and user requirements.

-This is also why it becomes difficult to recommend the best fuel conditioner for you and why Oilsyn and Archoil usually offer sample sizes of their most popular products to test and decide which works best for you and your vehicle.
+This is also why it becomes difficult to recommend the best fuel conditioner for you and why Oilsyn and Archoil usually offer sample sizes of their most popular products so you can test and decide which works best for you and your vehicle.

 Take Archoil AR6900-D or Oilsyn Diesel Power DNA as examples.
 They deliver a multitude of functions that include fuel stabilization, anti-foaming, cleaning (via detergents), lubricity (via a lubricant), cetane improver, and combustion improvement (via a combustion catalyst).
 These are all delivered chemically to the fuel, and obtaining a balance of functions becomes more of an art form than science because the functions can compete against one another.

 This is where Oilsyn Diesel Race DNA enters the arena.
-It delivers even more cetane, the best performing lubricant on the market right now, and a combustion catalyst.
+It delivers even more cetane, arguably the best-performing lubricant on the market right now, and a combustion catalyst.
 It has low cleaning performance because that robs the engine of power.
 Diesel Race DNA cannot be beaten for the ultimate performance and lubricity.
-The difference is night and day when using this.
+The difference can be night and day when using this.

 Oilsyn Hybrogen is helpful for maximum MPG and lowest emissions or with engines that don’t respond well to higher cetane diesel.
-Hybrogen is essentially an aggressive dispersant and combustion modifier.
-It helps clean by using cleaner combustion gases and reducing surface tension in the fuel system.
-There is no active detergent.
-This surface tension reduction also improves lubricity, yet there is no active lubricant.
+Hybrogen is essentially an aggressive combustion modifier.
+It helps clean naturally through cleaner combustion gases.
 It improves combustion quality by manipulating the fuel rather than “treating” it.

-We know from testing that some customers prefer Diesel Race DNA, some Diesel Power DNA, some Archoil AR6900-D and others Hybrogen.
-Most notice the greatest difference when using Diesel Power or Race DNA, simply due to the lubricant that is not found in any other diesel additive.
+From testing, we know that some customers prefer Diesel Race DNA, some Diesel Power DNA, some Archoil AR6900-D, and others Hybrogen.
+Most notice the greatest difference when using Diesel Power or Race DNA simply due to the lubricant that is not found in any other diesel additive.

 Quick summary of each product:

 Oilsyn Diesel Race DNA – Designed for maximum performance and lubricity.
 Outstanding cetane improver, lubricant, and combustion improver.
-Much better on engines that respond well to additional cetane and where the customer is looking for a quieter engine.
+It is much better on engines that respond well to additional cetane and where the customer wants maximum performance and protection.

 Archoil AR6900-D MAX – Designed for all-around performance and protection.
 Good lubricant, stabilizer and cleaner, great cetane improver, and combustion improver.
 Often better on engines that respond well to additional cetane.